EdwardRutz/battleship-engine/README.md

-# Javascript TDD - Battleship Engine
+# Javascript Testing - Battleship Engine

-JAVASCRIPT, TDD with MOCH, CHAI to create a game engine (no GUI) to play the classic game, Battleship.
+JAVASCRIPT, BDD with MOCH, CHAI to create a game engine (no GUI) to play the classic game, Battleship.

 -----------------------------------------------